subquery/documentation/docs/subquery_network/delegators/delegating.md

 ![Delegate Node Operator List](/assets/img/network/delegate_indexers.png)

 Select your source for the delegation (it can be your wallet, or from an existing delegation amount) and enter an amount.
 Click on `Delegate`.
-You will be asked to confirm your transaction with Metamask.
+You will be asked to confirm your transaction with your wallet.
 Please wait for a while after confirming the transaction.

 ![Delegate to a Node Operator part 2](/assets/img/network/delegate_action.png)